 The empty top chamber is crewed into the bottom chamber and contains a hollow stem rising in the center.
 When the percolator is plugged in or placed on the stove and heated, the water at the bottom chamber starts to boil and mix with the ground coffee.

 The resulting mixture is then forced up through the stem by pressure and into the top chamber.
-When the bottom chamber is empty and the top is full the coffee is then ready to serve.
+When the bottom chamber is empty and the top is complete, the coffee is then ready to serve.

 Next, you need to take into consideration the capacity of the percolator.
-If your whole family drinks coffee, then you will need a larger percolator.
+If your whole family drinks coffee, then you will need a giant percolator.
 However, if you only drink alone, then smaller capacity percolators are your best bet.

 Keep in mind that percolators come in sizes anywhere from a small 2 – 4 cup capacity to 12-cup capacity.